Applied Public Health

-- The learning outcomes of the core modules are mapped against the Royal Society for Public Health standards and the NHS Knowledge and Skills Competency Framework.
+- The learning outcomes of the core modules are mapped against the Royal Institute of Public Health National Standards for Specialist Public Health Practice as well as the NHS Knowledge and Skills Competency Framework.

 Following the pandemic, we have found that some courses benefit from a blended learning and teaching approach.
 Therefore, the majority of your teaching will be face-to-face on campus aside from a small amount of online teaching where we have learnt it works best.

 Every effort has been made to ensure the accuracy of our published course information.
 However, our programmes are subject to ongoing review and development.
 Changing circumstances may cause alteration to, or the cancellation of, courses.
 Changes may be necessary to comply with the requirements of accrediting bodies or revisions to subject benchmarks statements.
 As well as to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.